Skip to main content

 William Bozza - SBIR Innovation Lab Podcast Host

 Dr. William Bozza serves as a Program Director, managing a portfolio of oncology startups (SBIR & STTR awardees) to facilitate small businesses in technology commercialization for cancer diagnosis and treatment.
-Dr. Bozza is currently leading the Center’s efforts on the Small Business Concept Award for early-stage high-risk/high-reward technologies that target rare and pediatric cancers.
+Dr. Bozza is currently leading the Center’s efforts on the Small Business Innovative Concept Award for early-stage high-risk/high-reward technologies that target rare and pediatric cancers.
 He is also taking the lead on the Program’s Peer Learning and Networking Webinar Series to help SBIR companies learn from peers and facilitate collaboration.

 Programs Mentioned in Episode